Edward W. Forbes: Career

-Forbes Pigment Collection

-The Forbes’ Pigment Collection contains over 3000 colorants assembled by Edward Waldo Forbes.
-Currently, the core collection of pigments is housed in the Straus Center for Conservation and Technical Studies, Harvard Art Museums, while Forbes’ private collection of pigments resides at the New York University Institute of Fine Arts Conservation Center.

 Philanthropy

 Forbes served in the American Red Cross during World War I.

 Forbes served on the board of trustees of the Boston Museum of Fine Arts from 1903 to 1963.
 He also served on the board of trustees of the Wadsworth Athenaeum in Hartford, Connecticut.
 He served on the administrative committee of the Dumbarton Oaks Collection and Research Library of Byzantine Studies in Washington, D.C., from 1941 to 1963.
 Additionally, he served on the Board of Trustees of Public Reservations of Massachusetts for six decades.
 He became honorary fellow of the International Institute for Conservation in 1958, where the annual Edward W. Forbes Prize was named in his honor.

 Forbes was a recipient of an honorary A.M. from Harvard in 1921, an honorary LL.D. from the University of Pittsburgh in 1927, and an honorary Doctorate of Arts from Harvard in 1942.
 He was the recipient of the knighthood of the Legion of Honor from the Republic of France in 1937.

+The Forbes Symposia and Lectures on Scientific Research in the Field of Asian Art series at the Smithsonian's National Museum of Asian Art is supported by the Edward W. Forbes Fund.
+This bequest to the Freer Gallery was made by John Thacher in honor of his former colleague, Edward Waldo Forbes, a past director of the Fogg Art Museum at Harvard University and an early proponent of applying technical examination to the study of art.

 Personal life

 Forbes married Margaret Laighton in 1907.
 They had five children, including John Murray Forbes, Mary Emerson Forbes, Elliott Forbes, Anne Forbes, and Rosamond (Mrs. Carl Pickhardt).
-They resided at Gerry's Landing in Cambridge, Massachusetts.
+They resided at 30 Gerry's Landing Road in Cambridge, Massachusetts.
 His wife predeceased him in 1966.

-Forbes was an amateur painter and sailor.
+Forbes was an avid amateur painter and sailor.